 Gardens

 The gardens, orchards and water features at Great Chalfield were designed on Arts and Crafts principles by Alfred Parsons RA and his business partner Captain Partridge to complement the restoration of the Manor for Robert Fuller (donor to the National Trust) by the architect Sir Harold Brakspear FSA.
-The design was done over a four year period from 1907 to 1911.
-Recently the gardens have been gradually replanted using palettes of colours sympathetic to Parsons’ designs; successor trees are planted as seems necessary.
-There is a garden plan at the bottom of the page.
+The design was created over a four year period from 1907 to 1911.

-When visiting the gardens by car, please park on the grass verges at the side of the approach road rather than directly in front of the moat.
+When visiting the gardens by car, please park on the grass verges at the side of the approach roads.

 Oriel border